Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Moduli of objects in the Fukaya category

 which is closed with respect to the Floer differential.
 Passing to the canonical model and to the inverse limit over $E$ we obtain a multiple of the unit in the self-Floer cohomology of $(L,\nabla)$:

-Since the moduli spaces of discs of vanishing Maslov index in $X$ and in $X \setminus D$ agree, we can apply the main result of \cite{Fcyclic} in the form of Theorem 1.2(4), to conclude that $W(L,\nabla)$ gives rise to a well-defined convergent function on $\mathcal{Y}_{\pi}^{0}$.
+Since the moduli spaces of discs of vanishing Maslov index in $X$ and in $X \setminus D$ agree, the invariance of Floer theory and in particular of the potential function \cite[Theorem B]{FO3book}, as extended to non-unitary local systems in \cite{Fcyclic}, implies that $W(L,\nabla,J)$ gives rise to a well-defined convergent function on $\mathcal{Y}_{\pi}^{0}$.
+Because of this, we shall henceforth drop $J$ from the notation.
 For non-unitary local systems, $W(L,\nabla)$ may not in general converge, so we have to impose this as an additional assumption.
 With this in mind, the proof of the following result follows from the unitary case by Remark \ref{rem:non-unitary_reduction}. \begin{lemma} If for each $\alpha \in A$, the map $ \nabla \mapsto W(L_\alpha,\nabla)$ converges on $H^{1}(L_{\alpha}; \Lambda^{*})$, then $W$ defines a regular function on $\hat{\mathcal{Y}}_{\pi}^{0}$. \end{lemma}

 We record the following consequence: \begin{corollary} If $(L_i,\nabla_i)$ and $(L_j, \nabla_j)$ are identified by a wall-crossing gluing map, then $W(L_i,\nabla_i) = W(L_j,\nabla_j)$.

 \end{corollary}